Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S20.md

 5. Although it may be unlikely, if the floor is not flat, some water may splash when draining sewage with wipers.

-6. If you have tried the above steps and the issue persists, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.
-We will escalate the matter to our R&D team for further investigation.
+6. If you have tried the above steps and the issue persists, we will escalate the matter to our R&D team for further investigation.
 When contacting us, we would appreciate your cooperation in providing us with the information below:

 Photo or video of water leak